How much is your car worth?

 From surveys of all its subscribers, Consumer Reports’ December 2018 Auto Issue reports that Hyundai vehicles are more reliable than Tesla vehicles.
 Consumer Reports ranks Hyundai 17 places higher in reliability than Tesla.

 The Palisade’s maximum EPA estimated driving range on a full tank of fuel is 488.8 miles, after which it can be refueled at any gas station in minutes.
-The Model X’s range is only 237 to 295 miles, after which the minimum recharge time is 30 minutes for only a 54% charge at a specially configured quick charge station not available in most areas.
+The Model X’s range is only 295 miles, after which the minimum recharge time is 30 minutes for only a 54% charge at a specially configured quick charge station not available in most areas.
 A full recharge at a conventional charging station can take up to 82 hours and 53 minutes.

 The Palisade has a standard space-saver spare tire so you can replace a flat tire and drive to have the flat repaired or replaced.
 A spare tire isn’t available on the Model X; it requires you to depend on roadside assistance and your vehicle will have to be towed.